University of FloridaSolutions for Your Life

 Potassium Summary

-Sweet corn yields responded to K rates below the M-1 soil test recommendation in Gainesville and Sanford experiments on soils low in M-1 soil-extracted K. Yields were optimized with half to nearly half, 50 and 60 lb/acre K2O, of the recommended 100 lb/acre K2O in each experiment.
-Certain ear quality characteristics were also optimized with the minimum K treatment, these were ear length and weight in the Gainesville experiment and husk cover, tip fill, length, and width in the Sanford experiment.
-No yield advantage resulted from increased rates of applied K. Yields leveled off in Gainesville and decreased in Sanford with K rates above 50 and 60 lb/acre, respectively.
-Yield responses are presented graphically in Fig. 4 where the dashed line indicates the maximum recommended K rate of 120 lb/acre for soils very low in M-1 soil-extracted K. Additional experiments are needed to evaluate the K needs and efficiency of this crop in extracting soil K. Further research is also needed on the calcareous soils of south Florida to calibrate AB-DTPA soil extractant with sweet corn yields.
+Sweet corn yields responded to K rates that were less than the M-1 soil test recommendation in Gainesville and Sanford experiments where soils were low in M-1 soil-extracted K. Yields were optimized with half to nearly half (50 and 60 lb/acre K2O) of the recommended 100 lb/acre K2O in each experiment.
+Certain ear quality characteristics were also optimized with the minimum K treatment.
+These were ear length and weight in the Gainesville experiment and husk cover, tip fill, length, and width in the Sanford experiment.
+No yield advantage resulted from increased rates of applied K. Yields leveled off in Gainesville and decreased in Sanford with K rates exceeding 50 and 60 lb/acre, respectively.
+Additional experiments are needed to evaluate the K needs and efficiency of this crop in extracting soil K.

 Overall Summary

-Most fertilization research for sweet corn has been done for N. Most of this work supports an N recommendation of 150 to 200 lb/acre.
+Sweet corn fertilizer needs have not been researched as completely as they have for tomato or potato.
+Most fertilization research for sweet corn has been done with N. Most of this work supports an N target recommendation of 200 lb/acre for the west, north, central, and extreme southeastern portions of the state (rockland and marl soils).
 Since sweet corn is grown without polyethylene mulch, careful management of N fertilization is critical to minimize leaching losses of N. More research is needed to study the relationship of N management to N leaching.
 Very little research with P and K fertilization of sweet corn has been conducted.

 Literature Cited